carpentries/workbench-docs/learners/setup.md

 NB: Note the space between `code` and `.`!

-Once VSCode has opened the folder, after a short time, a popup should appear in the bottom right of the IDE saying `Folder contains a Devcontainer configuration file.
+Once VSCode has opened the folder, after a short time, a pop-up should appear in the bottom right of the IDE saying `Folder contains a Devcontainer configuration file.
 Reopen folder to develop in a container`, with an option button to `Reopen in container`.
 Click this button and wait for VSCode to read the configuration file and setup the devcontainer environment.

 :::::::::::::::::::: callout

 ### Troubleshooting

-If this popup does not appear, open the command menu in VSCode with the <kbd>F1</kbd> function key.
+If this pop-up does not appear, open the command menu in VSCode with the <kbd>F1</kbd> function key.
 Your cursor will appear in the command menu bar at the top of the window, prefixed with a `>` symbol.
 Start typing `open folder` and select the `Dev Containers: Open Folder in Container...` option.